Article Contents:

 Fourth mistake: handrail height not accounted for

-Installed balusters of the correct height, mounted the handrail — and the railing height turned out to be 950 mm.
+Balusters of the required height were installed, the handrail was mounted — and the railing height turned out to be 950 mm.
 Good.
 Or 870 mm.
 Bad.
 Calculate in advance: railing height = baluster height + handrail thickness - depth of handrail seating on the baluster.

 Fifth mistake: uneven spacing between balusters

-If during marking it wasn't considered that the distance from the end baluster to the post is slightly different — "gaps" form at the edges of the flight.
+If during marking it wasn't considered that the distance from the outermost baluster to the post is slightly different — 'gaps' form at the edges of the flight.
 This is noticeable.
 Calculate the spacing from post to post, taking into account the diameter of the posts themselves.

 Sixth mistake: post without additional wall attachment